hapax/hapax.github.io/assets/reality.md

 wondered.
 Of course, the apple is a combination of earth and water, so if we believe Aristotle as most other people did, it just wants to find its level.
-But the young man---who, as you may have guessed, was none other than Isaac Newton---didn't understand this explanation.
+But the young man---who, as you may have guessed, was none other than Isaac Newton---didn't understand this answer.
 He just didn't get it!
 What mechanism caused the apple to move?
 What caused it stop?
 Why did it go to the centre?
 Why not sideways a little?
 Aristotle didn't say.
 So Newton had to come up with his own explanation.
 He concluded that "assuredly, the earth draws it."
 In